What It’s Like to Get an International OT Degree

 At the time, there were no international OT programs that were ACOTE accredited.
 However, there is now one program in London at Brunel University that is ACOTE accredited, so I would definitely consider this university if you are looking into studying occupational therapy abroad in the UK.

-Brunel is actually the only program outside the United States that is approved by ACOTE.
-The benefit of studying at an ACOTE program is that you are immediately eligible to take the NBCOT exam if you want to work in the USA; you don’t have to go through the OTED degree transfer process (more on this further down!).
+Brunel is actually the only program outside of the United States that is approved by ACOTE.
+The benefit of studying at an ACOTE program is that you are immediately eligible to take the NBCOT exam (the national boards in the US) if you want to practice OT in the US.
+This way you don’t have to go through the OTED degree transfer process (more on this further down!).

 USA vs. UK Differences